 - Using the sterile measuring spoon, add 1/2 teaspoon of baking soda to the boiled water.

 - Now it’s time to add bleach and complete the Dakin’s solution.
-You can make one of several strengths and you should measure bleach according to the chart below.
+You can make one of the several strengths and you should measure bleach according to the chart below.

 - Once the Dakin’s solution is done, place it in the sterile jar and close it tightly with the lid.

 - Make sure you label the jar and write the date and time when the Dakin’s solution was made.

 You should store Dakin’s solution at room temperature, tightly sealed and away from light.
 You should make sure to sterilize everything and wash your hands with water and soap before you make Dakin’s solution.
-Cleanliness is very important if you want to make a good batch of this homemade antiseptic.
+Cleanliness is essential if you want to make a good batch of this homemade antiseptic.

 Remember to throw away any unused Dakin’s solution 48 hours after opening.
 Unopened jars can be stored for 2-3 weeks after you have prepared the Dakin’s solution.